symfony-cmf/symfony-cmf-docs/components/routing.rst

 used.

 Additionally, this component is meant to provide useful implementations of the routing interfaces.
-Currently, we provide the ``DynamicRouter`` which can use a configured matcher and generator and apply ``RouteEnhancerInterface`` strategies to the match.
+Currently, it provides the ``DynamicRouter``, which can use a configured matcher and generator and apply ``RouteEnhancerInterface`` strategies to the match.
 The ``NestedMatcher`` can dynamically retrieve Symfony2 Route objects from a route provider.
 The provider can be implemented